fantadrinker/myBlogApp/README.md

 ## Testing

-run `npm run e2etest` after `npm install` for running e2e testing suites for cypress There are currently bunch of tutorial tests I haven't deleted yet but they should be gone soon
+run `yarn e2etest` after `yarn` for running e2e testing suites for cypress There are currently bunch of tutorial tests I haven't deleted yet but they should be gone soon

 ## Images

-This app uses S3 to store image assets, run `npm run uploadImages` to sync the `post-images` directory with s3 bucket
+This app uses S3 to store image assets, run `yarn uploadImages` to sync the `post-images` directory with s3 bucket

 ## Docker